bbauska/CAD101en/README.md

 The arrays are indexed as they occur in the source document.
 The first index of each array starts at zero.

-Each of the array types, such as forms\[\], contains an array of elements\[\] with each index element being the fields or buttons that occur in that form.
+Each of the array types, such as forms&lbrack;&rbrack;, contains an array of elements&lbrack;&rbrack; with each index element being the fields or buttons that occur in that form.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!------------------------- 103. accessing document elements #2 (101) ---------------------------->